qmsstudios/uosstructure/Course Descriptions/Department of Ontology - Course Descriptions.md

 A specialized seminar examining the computational implementation of metaphysical theories.
 Students will study formal approaches to metaphysical questions, the use of automated reasoning to explore metaphysical arguments, and the development of computational systems that embody specific metaphysical commitments.

 ### ON750: Ontology and Post-Human Intelligence
 This forward-looking course explores ontological questions related to artificial general intelligence, enhanced human cognition, and potential post-human forms of intelligence.
-Students will examine how advanced forms of intelligence might develop, employ, and transform ontological frameworks, considering philosophical and practical implications for the future of ontology as a field.
+Students will examine how advanced forms of intelligence might develop, employ, and transform ontological frameworks, considering philosophical and practical implications for the future of ontology as a field.[/su_spoiler]